Sackler family moves closer to OxyContin settlement as key states drop opposition

 The family is estimated to have taken about $13 billion in cash out of Purdue Pharma over the years, a sum that included money set aside for taxes, according to court documents.
 States have alleged that OxyContin’s introduction in 1996 was a key driver of the United States’ epidemic of opioid addiction and overdose deaths.

-Attorneys general that dropped their objections to the settlement expressed a desire to speed settlement funds to be used to combat opioid addiction and deaths after years of wrangling.
+Attorneys general who dropped their objections to the settlement expressed a desire to speed settlement money to be used to combat opioid addiction and deaths after years of wrangling.
 Purdue Pharma sought bankruptcy to shield it from more than 3,000 lawsuits.

 “For nearly two years, since Purdue Pharma declared bankruptcy, the company and the Sackler family have used every delay tactic possible and misused the courts — all in an effort to shield their misconduct,” said New York Attorney General Letitia James (D).
-“While this deal is not perfect, we are delivering $4.5 billion into communities ravaged by opioids on an accelerated timetable, and it gets one of the nation’s most harmful drug dealers out of the opioid business once and for all.''
+“While this deal is not perfect, we are delivering $4.5 billion into communities ravaged by opioids on an accelerated timetable, and it gets one of the nation’s most harmful drug dealers out of the opioid business once and for all.”

 Connecticut is among the nine states, plus the District of Columbia, that still have not endorsed the bankruptcy settlement.